Meet The Real Mary Ingalls – And See How She Differed From The Character On The Little House TV Series

 “Mary and Carrie and baby Grace and Ma all had scarlet fever.
 Far worst of all, the fever had settled in Mary’s eyes and Mary was blind.”

-While Laura wrote it was “scarlet fever” that caused Mary to go blind, this is no longer believed to be the case.
-The journal Pediatrics, as cited by NBC News, states “viral meningoencephalitis” was likely the cause of her blindness.
+While Laura wrote it was “scarlet fever” that caused Mary to go blind, most no longer believe this to be true.
+The journal Pediatrics, as cited by NBC News, states “viral meningoencephalitis” likely caused her blindness.

 — CNN (@CNN) February 4, 2016